Richard Teague’s styling helped to kill American Motors

 Teague gained status withheld from predecessor

-An irony of Teague’s rise to design chief was that it came about because of his department’s weakness within AMC management’s hierarchy.
 Teague’s predecessor was Edmund E. Anderson.
-After completing the design of the 1963 senior Rambler, he asked to be promoted to vice president of styling.
+After completing the design of the 1963 senior Rambler, he reportedly asked to be promoted to vice president of styling.
 Anderson’s request was rejected, so he retired at the end of 1961 (Foster, 1993).
-I have previously suggested that not giving Anderson a promotion was one of Romney’s eight biggest mistakes.
+If this story is true — other narratives have been floated — then not giving Anderson a promotion was one of Romney’s eight biggest mistakes.

 1971 AMC Hornet 4-door sedan